 As the DGA does not have the power to issue fines, it will be obliged to hand over the matter to the Danish police with the recommendation that the police issue a penalty notice that the violator can choose to accept and try in court.

 Social gaming is often described as games consisting of structured activities that have contextual rules through which users can engage with one another.
 Social games are most often multiplayer and have one or more of the following features:

 Social games that are provided for free (that is, where no stake or payment is needed to participate) can be provided without a licence.

-The DGA has indicated that it is intensifying its monitoring of social gaming in order to ensure that it fulfils the requirements of social gaming and, if not, it should be regulated.
+The DGA has indicated that it is intensifying its monitoring of social gaming in order to ensure that games are fulfilling the requirements of social gaming and if not, are being regulated.